External view of the Keysborough South Community Hub

 Keysborough South Community Hub

-The Keysborough South Community Hub will provide a range of services, programs and flexible meeting spaces for the community.
+The Keysborough South Community Hub will provide a wide range of quality services, programs and flexible meeting spaces for our community when completed in 2025.

 Project background